-Incorporate exercise as a part of your daily life.
-Enjoyment is key if you want to continue exercising throughout your life, so find some form of physical activity that you enjoy, be it swimming at a local pool, or simply taking your dog for a walk.
+Incorporate exercise as a part of your life.
+Enjoyment is key if you want to continue exercising throughout your life so find some form of physical activity that you enjoy, be it swimming at a local pool, or simply taking your dog for a walk.
+Adults should engage in moderate level physical activities for at least 30 minutes on most days of the week.